Learn more about SVCF scholarship opportunities here.

 When Muñoz first got to UCLA, he wasn’t sure what he wanted to study or what he wanted to do afterward.

 “I went in completely open minded,” Muñoz said.
 His parents, who immigrated to the United States from Mexico before he was born, wanted him to go to college but didn’t have a lot of concrete guidance.
 “My dad is a contractor and my mom is a cashier, and I didn’t really have a good idea of what a career looked like.”

 He joined a business fraternity, Delta Sigma Pi, and got involved with Management Leadership for Tomorrow, a national organization working to create a pipeline of corporate leaders from underrepresented backgrounds.
 Through these groups, he learned about career paths including financial services and consulting.

 One of his internships was with Accenture, which led to an offer of a full-time job after graduation.
 After several years of management consulting, he applied to business school.

 The pandemic has, of course, changed the business school experience.

 “Meeting the other students at Stanford has been a great experience,” Muñoz said.
 “However, one of the key values of going to business school is the networking opportunities, and given the pandemic, it’s really difficult to have social experiences with your classmates.”

 Still, the experience is opening up new possibilities: Muñoz is considering post-graduation options such as working for a financial tech startup or a venture capital firm.

 Are you curious about SVCF’s scholarship opportunities?
 Annually, SVCF awards close to 700 scholarships totaling more than $4.5 million.
-Through scholarships established with the foundation by individuals, families and organizations, we have awarded nearly $22 million to students since 2007.
+Through scholarships established with the foundation by individuals, families and organizations, we have awarded nearly $27.2 million to students between 2007 and 2021.
 Find an SVCF scholarship that best fits your needs and apply here.